Skip to content

 EthosEnergy has worked closely with both its customers and suppliers to ensure services were still continually being provided when it was possible.
 This regular contact and close working with both customers and suppliers have helped to maintain the strong relations, generating positive feedback especially with customers, highlighting excellent performances and processes which the Group will look to maintain and enhance even further in the future with the wider customer base.

-Community and the Environment
+Community and the environment

 EthosEnergy as a large organisation recognises its duty to help both the community and the environment across the various locations the Group operates in.
-The Group has considered the positive actions it can perform in order to benefits these stakeholders and is continually challenging itself to make energy affordable and available for everyone.
+The Group has considered the positive actions it can perform in order to benefit these stakeholders and is continually challenging itself to make energy affordable and available for everyone.

-Throughout the last two years, the Group have been progressing on the Environmental, Social and Governance (ESG) framework in order to build growth, financial sustainability and deliver long-term value through effective engagement with all stakeholders including the community and environment.
+Throughout the last three years, the Group have been progressing on the Environmental, Social and Governance (ESG) framework in order to build growth, financial sustainability and deliver long-term value through effective engagement with all stakeholders including the community and environment.
 The ultimate vision for the ESG framework is to fulfil our purpose; making energy available and affordable for everyone everywhere, thereby supporting the sustainability of the world and ensuring the needs of future generations are not compromised by actions we take today.

 The Framework targets a number of wide-ranging initiatives however the Group is specifically focusing on six key areas to launch the ESG journey and these are: